andysowar/fluffy-potato/README.md

 - `GET /detail?url=<full-kym-url>` — fetch full details for a meme page.
 - `GET /detail?slug=<meme-slug>` — same as above, builds the KYM URL for you.
 - `GET /cleanText?slug=<meme-slug>` or `?url=<full-kym-url>` — return the cleaned, markdown-only text for an entry.
+- `POST /generate-tts` — proxy ElevenLabs TTS, returning a URL to the generated MP3.

 Example calls once deployed (replace `your-app-name`):